 Although much is written about its use, the identity of the plant from which soma was made appears to have been lost around 1000 B.C.E.
 This was around the time that the Aryans (who recorded the Rig Veda) migrated from the mountainous regions of Afghanistan, now known as the Hindu Kush, to the fertile flatlands of modern day north-west India.
 It is thought by many that the identity of the plant was either suppressed to prevent its use by the lower classes and subsequently forgotten, or that the plant only grew in the mountainous regions and not on the plains below.

 Soma was also the acronym of the Society of Mental Awareness, a drug research project.
-Francis Crick who identified the double helix of DNA (allegedly under the influence of LSD), Professor Norman Zinberg, and R.D.
+Francis Crick who identified the double helix of DNA, Professor Norman Zinberg, and R.D.
 Laing were amongst the directors.

 Soma is also the most common brand name of the muscle-relaxant carisoprodol, otherwise known as N-isopropyl-2-methyl-2-propyl-1,3-propanediol dicarbamate.
 Soma / carisoprodol is broken down in the body into the active metabolite meprobamate.
 Meprobamate is a sedative-hypnotic, an anticonvulsant and anxiolytic muscle relaxant.
 It was first marketed in the USA from 1955 under the brand name Miltown as an anti-anxiety agent.
 The "miracle drug" of its era, Miltown was immortalised by the Rolling Stones as "Mother's Little Helper".